nicoflorentin/nicoflorentin/README.md

 ## Education 📚
 - Sound engineering at Universidad Nacional de Tres de Febrero

-## Experience 🎓
-- Teaching Assistant at SoyHenry: During my time as a Teaching Assistant at SoyHenry, I had the opportunity to work with an exceptional group of individuals.
-This experience allowed me to improve my communication, organization, negotiation, and decision-making skills.

 ## Skills 🚀
 - JavaScript
 - HTML/CSS